 Tragically, Ravi harbored a terrible secret, a sin which, had it come to light during his lifetime, would have seen his entire ministry discredited and destroyed.
 You see, it appears he was a closet sexual addict.

 Lest there be any mistaken assumptions on your part as to where this article is going, let me hasten to assure you I will not be bashing Ravi, here or elsewhere — such a response is nowhere near God’s heart concerning such situations!

 This matter has been thoroughly investigated and verified by both Christianity Today as well as Ravi’s own ministry staff at RZIM.
 Had Christianity Today been the sole organization conducting such an investigation, I would probably have blown it off (as I initially did when I first heard of this scandal) as they have taken questionable stands on many topics, buying into postmodern cultural narratives of late rather than standing firm on what the Bible clearly states.

-He is now experiencing en existential crisis over the whole affair as it calls into question everything he had known, assumed, and experienced while working so closely with Ravi.
-This is a normal reaction arising from such devastating revelations and he needs and deserves our prayers as he seeks God’s face concerning what to do next.
+He is now experiencing an existential crisis over the whole affair as it calls into question everything he had known, assumed, and experienced while working so closely with Ravi.
+This is a normal reaction arising from such devastating revelations and he needs our prayers as he seeks God’s face concerning what to do next.
 My heart goes out to him!

 The 10,000-foot view on what transpired is this: